 You’ll also want to assess how often you need to change filter cartridges (and have extras on hand), and any other maintenance the filter requires to function optimally.
 Some water filters require higher maintenance than others.

-Reverse osmosis filtration systems can be a bit pricey, but they remove fluoride, arsenic, chlorine, VOCs and nearly all other environmental toxins found in municipal tap water.
+Reverse osmosis water filtration systems can be a bit pricey, but they use a combination of filtration methods to remove fluoride, arsenic, lead, chlorine, VOCs and nearly all other environmental toxins found in municipal tap water.

-However they can also waste a lot of water, and they can leave water tasting terribly flat, without any beneficial mineral ions.
+However they can also waste a lot of water, and they can leave water tasting terribly flat, without any beneficial mineral ions, like calcium or magnesium.

-Standard RO systems are not the best choice if you want water that tastes crisp and refreshing right from the tap, but there are some newer systems out there that add the minerals back in.
+Standard RO systems are not the best choice if you want water that tastes crisp and refreshing right from the tap, but there are newer systems out there that add the minerals back in after filtration.

-If you use a standard reverse osmosis system to filter your water, make sure you get a product to replace the minerals.
+If you use a standard reverse osmosis system to filter your water that doesn’t have remineralization capability, make sure you get a product to add to your water to replace the minerals and make it taste much better.

-- This is an affordable, standard reverse osmosis system.
+- This is an affordable, 6-stage reverse osmosis system that also remineralizes the water.

 During distillation, water is boiled and evaporated away from its dissolved minerals, and then the vapor is condensed and the resulting water droplets collected.
 This means that while distillers will remove bacteria, cysts and heavy metals very well, they cannot remove gases like chlorine, VOCs and radon, unless they have additional vents and carbon filters included in the distiller unit.